glowkeeper/Enervator/README.md

 ## Install

 This project uses [node](http://nodejs.org/) and [npm](https://npmjs.com/).
 Please install those first.
-Then clone this repository, switch to its root directory, then type `npm install`.
+Then clone this repository, switch to its root directory, and type `npm install`.

 ## Maintainer